-Many states also have laws and restrictions regarding the following: selling raw milk from your off-grid homestead; building a permanent dwelling (using a tent or mobile home long-term could result in fines or eviction); the size of your home (your house could be too small in many states); make sure any mobile home or manufactured home you purchase meets minimum age requirements; read your property deed very closely as some might have restrictions about livestock; how to process waste from a composting toilet is used or disposed of may also pose a problem.
+Many states also have laws and restrictions regarding the following: selling raw milk from your off-grid homestead; building a permanent dwelling (using a tent or mobile home long-term could result in fines or eviction); the size of your home (your house could be too small in many states); and making sure any mobile home or manufactured home you purchase meets minimum age requirements.
+Processing waste from a composting toilet that is used or disposed of may also pose a problem.
+Read your property deed very closely as some might have restrictions about livestock.

 With all that said, let’s break down what we have done to lay out your options clearly.
 First, we have the tile map above that takes a look at each state’s off-grid appeal based on any relevant laws on electrical systems, water collection, and waste management.
 The next table we have is a closer look at where each state stands on those three topics.
 The final table is a comparison of important factors to be considered in the search for the best state to live off-grid, including